Archive

 Sold

 This Hawaiian style lap guitar has back, sides and trim work of Hawaiian Koa.
 The peghead is of Spanish Cedar.
 The face and internal bracing are of Adirondack Spruce.
 The interior linings are of Cypress.
 The bridge and peghead overlay are of Brazilian Rosewood, the fingerboard is of Ebony.
 The nut, saddle and bridge pins are of Bone.
 Inlays on the face, fingerboard and peghead are of Green Snail, white and Gold Mother of Pearl, Paua and Red Abalone.
 The pick guard is clear acetate.
 The Acousteel has Gold Schaller tuners with Mother of Pearl buttons, and is equipped with a “Pick-up-the-World” Pickup system and “Power Plug” preamp.
-It comes with a TKL hardshell case.

 Sold